-Carrie is the creator of The Flying Flamingo Sisters Audible series (hailed by The New York Times as a Best Audiobook for Road Trips with Kids), and author of Horse Girl, her forthcoming novel for Penguin Random House.
-She's served as a staff writer for several Nickelodeon comedy variety shows, while her essays on awkwardness are featured in the book Mortified: Life is a Battlefield.
+Carrie is the creator of The Flying Flamingo Sisters, the best-selling Audible series hailed by The New York Times as a Best Audiobook for Road Trips with Kids.
+She's also author of Horse Girl, her forthcoming novel for Penguin Random House.
+Carrie has served as a staff writer for several Nickelodeon comedy variety shows, while her essays on awkwardness are featured in the book Mortified: Life is a Battlefield.
 As a journalist and essayist, she has written for The New York Times, The Atlantic, Cosmopolitan, The New York Post, McSweeney's, Architectural Digest, Condé Nast Traveler and NPR's UnFictional.

 An alum of Northwestern University and The Groundlings comedy theatre, Carrie has appeared Inside Amy Schumer.
 Dang it, *on* Inside Amy Schumer.
 You can hear her voice in several audio books, animated series and commercials (where she's played everything from an evil robot to a sassy pickle).
 She has also appeared on E!
 TV, the Today Show and performed her own sketch show, Midwestern Wisdom, at the Comedy Central Stage.
 Her original animated web series Bad Moms in Movie History was featured on HGTV's uLive.